 The basic problem is twofold – there is the lack of money to take the class, and then there is the 40 hours of driving mentorship that is required to get a license.
 So, the Big Brother Big Sister of New Hampshire has a solution to these issues, called the “Keys to Drive” Pilot Program, which would provide classroom instruction and engage quality volunteer mentors to facilitate the practice driving part.
 The NH Charitable Foundation will sponsor this as a pilot program.

 Marceau reported that there were 41 requests for help since the last meeting.
-In total, 15 community rides – 8 taxi, 7 wheelchair.
+In total, 15 rides ere provided through the Greater Nashua Community Rides program – 8 taxi, 7 wheelchair.

 Locally Coordinated Transportation Plan (LCTP) Prioritization of Strategies (Matt Waitkins)